MLB Odds: Phillies - White Sox Prediction, Pick, How To Watch

 Why The White Sox Could Cover The Spread

-The White Sox are currently hitting .261 as a team, which is 8th in MLB, but they are missing their table setter with Tim Anderson currently out with an injury.
-They have lost four of their last five but did score 11 runs over the last two games, which is showing some improvement.
-Luis Robert Jr. has been showing off to start the year.
-He currently leads the team with 11 RBIs and five home runs, plus four doubles on the year.
+In 2022 injuries plagued the White Sox, and it has continued this year.
+Tim Anderson is currently out with an injury, while Joe Kelly is also on the IL, and six other guys are considered day-to-day.
+The White Sox are also struggling to score on the season, and hitting just .261 as a team.
+They are currently losers of four of the last five games, but in the last two, they have scored 11 runs.
+That equals the amount they scored in the five games prior combined.
+Luis Robert Jr. currently leads the team with 11 RBIs and five home runs, plus four doubles on the year.
 Adding to the RBIs and extra-base hits has been Andrew Vaughn, who has ten RBIs and seven doubles on the year.
-Vaughn is also second on the team in on-base percentage at .394 this year.

-The biggest issue for the White Sox has been the bullpen this year.
+While the White Sox are struggling to score at times, it is the bullpen that is letting them down.
 They are currently the worst in the league with a 7.57 ERA.
 They also have the worst WHIP in the league at 1.99.
-Shortstop Hanser Alberto is not helping the numbers, with 1.2 innings of pitching work, he has an ERA of 21.60.
-Jose Ruiz also had an ERA over 20 for the White Sox, but he was traded away already.
-Still, Jake Diekmann and Joe Kelly both have ERAs over 10, and relief pitchers have five of their losses this year.
+The White Sox have already dispatched Jose Ruiz and his ERA which is over 20, sending him to the Diamondbacks.
+While position players pitching can be fun, Shortstop Hanser Alberto is not helping the numbers, with 1.2 innings of pitching work, he has an ERA of 21.60.
+Jake Diekmann and the injured Joe Kelly both have ERAs over 10, and relief pitchers have five of their losses this year.

-Lance Lynn gets the start today, and he will want to work deep into the game to avoid the bullpen.
-Lynn’s three starts this year have yet to result in a White Sox win.
-His last one was a nice rebound though.
-In the start against San Francisco, he gave up three home runs and eight runs overall in just 4 1/3 innings of work.
-He then came back and went six innings, giving up three runs and having ten strikeouts.
-Still, he gave up two home runs.
-He has to limit the long ball if he wants to get his first win today.
+Today, the White Sox will need Lance Lynn to go deep.
+Not only do they want to avoid the bullpen, but they also need him to eat innings with another game under an hour after.
+He does not have a win on the season, but in his last outing, he went six innings, giving up three runs and having ten strikeouts.
+Still, he gave up two home runs, which is a theme for him this year.
+In the start prior against San Francisco, he gave up three home runs and eight runs overall in just 4 1/3 innings of work.

 Final Phillies-White Sox Prediction & Pick

-Both teams have shown the ability to score runs, and both have shown the ability to go completely dormant.
-The biggest concern today is how many home runs Lance Lynn is giving up.
-He has given up six home runs in 16 innings of work so far this year.
-That is one of the worst rates of his career.
+Playing two games back-to-back can be tough.
+With both teams struggling at times to score, but also both teams having huge games, it is hard to predict what will show up.
+Homerunes may be in play today.
+There are expected 10+ mile per hour winds this afternoon, heading straight out to the center.
+Lance Lynn has given up six home runs in 16 innings of work so far this year.
 If he cannot limit the long ball today, the Phillies will take advantage.
-The Phillies have power bats, led by Schwarber.
-If they choose to pitch around Schwarber, Castellanos, and Marsh could make them pay.
+The Phillies have power bats, led by Schwarber and the long ball will be in play for game one.
 That is what will be seen today, as the Phillies hit a few home runs and get the win.